Going Native

 "Going Native" is the eleventh episode of the sixteenth season of the American animated sitcom South Park, and the 234th episode of the series overall.
 It premiered on Comedy Central in the United States on October 17, 2012.
 In the episode, when Butters starts acting out at school, he learns that he was not born in South Park.
 He and Kenny journey to Butters' homeland for his coming of age ceremony.

-The episode was written by series co-creator Trey Parker and is rated TV-MA in the United States.
+The episode was written by series co-creator Trey Parker and is rated TV-MA in the United States, excluding syndication and post-2017 reruns on Comedy Central, where the episode is rated TV-14-DLSV instead.